-TRON Lightcycle Run is a roller coaster under construction in Magic Kingdom at Walt Disney World.
-The ride will debut as a Tomorrowland expansion behind Space Mountain.
-This covers everything you need to know: likely opening date, photos of progress, concept art, and answers to common questions.
-(Updated April 13, 2021.)
+TRON Lightcycle Run is a roller coaster under construction behind Space Mountain in Magic Kingdom’s Tomorrowland at Walt Disney World.
+This covers everything you need to know: likely opening date, new photos of canopy progress, ride envelope testing, concept art, and answers to common questions.
+(Updated September 3, 2021.)

 At the last two D23 Expos, Walt Disney Imagineering has shared new information and concept art about the TRON Lightcycle Run attraction.
 Walt Disney World has teased additional details since, and other info–including an opening timeframe–has been rumored.
 We’ve done Shanghai Disneyland’s version of the ride several times, so a lot of the info that follows is also based on our firsthand experiences riding TRON Lightcycle Run…